ardo-o/taco-cholos-web/README.md

 ---

-This is for education purpose only.
+This is for educational purposes only.